-There are innumerable benefits to making lifestyle improvements in the form of what we eat, how much we’re intaking, and the physical activity we do on the daily.
+There are innumerable benefits to making lifestyle improvements in the form of what we eat, how much we’re intaking, and the physical activity we do on a daily.
 What so many people fail to realize, however, is that this process of lifestyle change is not something that can be duplicated from person to person.

 Nutrition is not a one-size-fits-all solution.

 Popular dieting programs, nutrition calculators, or “health gurus” will try and convince you otherwise, but there are way too many variables at play when we go and determine what changes and/or needs must be met for a single client to see improvements.

 Here are just a few factors that can differ greatly from person to person:

 -Body composition (ratios of body fat to lean body mass)

 -Height and weight

 -Current daily intake

 There’s a lot more I can list, but these are some good starting points to consider as to what makes YOU different from someone else with similar goals.